jfjallid/go-rpcclient/README.md

       --samr                Interact with the Security Account Manager --wkst                Interact with the Workstation Service
+      --srvs                Interact with the Server Service
-      --srvs                Interact with the Server Service -i, --interactive         Launch interactive mode
+      --scmr                Interact with the Service Control Manager --rrp                 Interact with the Remote Registry -i, --interactive         Launch interactive mode

 General options: